deco-sites/starting/docs/developing/using-secrets/en.md

 ## Step 2: Configuring Secrets

 After declaring the secret prop, users can configure secrets for your site.
-However, note that configuring secrets pointing to localhost won't work.
+However, note that testing secrets on localhost won't work.
 You should point to your production domain, which means you need at least one deployment declaring the secret dependency.

 > Important note: Secrets cannot be revealed on the Admin UI.
 They will be hidden by default.